-Turn with me please to Genesis, chapter 17.
-Four thousand years ago God appeared to a man named Abram and made a covenant with him.
-God changed his name from Abram to Abraham and He told Abraham that He would establish His covenant between Himself and Abraham and his descendants.
+After many years had passed, God appeared to him and He told Abraham that He would establish His covenant between Himself and Abraham and his descendants after him.

 Much of the Christian world has misunderstood what God is saying in His covenant promise to Abraham.
 They keep asking the question, “When is God going to fulfill His promise to Abraham and give back to the Jews all of their